borikanes/borikanes/troubles.md

       nginx: [warn] conflicting server name "localhost" on 0.0.0.0:80, ignored

-go into `/etc/nginx/conf.d/` and open the default.conf and comment out the whole file.
-You should be good now
+go into `/etc/nginx/conf.d/` and open the default.conf file and comment out the whole file.

+Run `sudo nginx -s reload` and you should be good to go